Stagflation: Explaining the 1970s stagflation

 Following Richard Nixon's imposition of wage and price controls on 15 August 1971, an initial wave of cost-push shocks in commodities were blamed for causing spiraling prices.
 The second major shock was the 1973 oil crisis, when the Organization of Petroleum Exporting Countries (OPEC) constrained the worldwide supply of oil.
 Both events, combined with the overall energy shortage that characterised the 1970s, resulted in actual or relative scarcity of raw materials.
 The price controls resulted in shortages at the point of purchase, causing, for example, queues of consumers at fuelling stations and increased production costs for industry.

 Recent views

-Through the mid-1970s, it was alleged that none of the major macroeconomic models (Keynesian, New Classical, and monetarist) were able to explain stagflation.
+Through the mid-1970s, it was alleged that none of the major macroeconomic models (Keynesian, new classical, and monetarist) was able to explain stagflation.

 Later, an explanation was provided based on the effects of adverse supply shocks on both inflation and output.
 According to Blanchard (2009), these adverse events were one of two components of stagflation; the other was "ideas"—which Robert Lucas, Thomas Sargent, and Robert Barro were cited as expressing as "wildly incorrect" and "fundamentally flawed" predictions (of Keynesian economics) which, they said, left stagflation to be explained by "contemporary students of the business cycle".
 In this discussion, Blanchard hypothesizes that the recent oil price increases could trigger another period of stagflation, although this has not yet happened (pg.
 152).